North Dakota Teacher Certification and Career Guide

 State teacher certification is required for prospective educators who plan to work in North Dakota’s public K-12 school system, and the North Dakota Education Standards and Practices Board (ESPB) oversees this process.
 The main steps for the traditional path to teacher certification in North Dakota are:

-4. Apply for an initial teaching certificate or license.
+- Apply for a teaching certificate or license.

 Continue reading to learn more about the traditional certification pathway in North Dakota.